TRUST-UP: Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit: Introduction

-In this paper, we propose a CSRL algorithm to ensure safe and efficient target pursuit by addressing collision avoidance, sensing range, and input saturation constraints in a complex environment with external disturbance.
-The CSRL algorithm framework includes a trained RL model for target pursuit, a safety filter constructed from three adaptive CBF constraints, and a switch strategy that selects between the RL output and the safety filter's control signals.
-To design our algorithm, we first augment the system by introducing virtual control inputs, which transform the input-constrained problem into an output-constrained problem, enhancing the feasibility of the associated QP.
-Based on the pursuer’s position and velocity, we then construct the safety filter using three adaptive CBFs, ensuring that unsafe RL outputs are converted into safe control inputs even under external disturbances.
-Finally, we incorporate a switch strategy to alternate between RL actions and the safety filter, and we prove that the proposed switch strategy ensures the safety filter satisfies the KKT conditions for each safety constraint, guaranteeing the overall feasibility of the CSRL algorithm.
-The main contributions of this paper are summarized as follows: \begin{itemize} \item We address input constraints by augmenting the system with virtual control inputs and designing an input-constrained CBF based on this framework.
-This approach, unlike conventional constant constraints~\cite{sani2021limited,sun2024moving}, enforces general input bounds while adaptively relaxing the upper limits in special scenarios, such as when the target accelerates evasively, thereby providing the pursuer with sufficient maneuverability. \item We design two position-based CBFs to ensure collision avoidance and sensing range safety.
-Together with the input-constrained CBF, these CBFs form a safety filter, which is solved as a QP problem.
-We incorporate an adaptive-based technique into the safety filter, enabling each pursuer to maintain safety in complex environments, even under external unknown disturbances. \item We propose the CSRL algorithm, centered on a switch strategy that determines the safety of RL outputs and switches between the RL output and the safety filter accordingly.
-Unsafe RL outputs are converted into safe control inputs by solving a QP problem.
-Finally, we prove that the CSRL algorithm satisfies the KKT conditions for all safety constraints of each pursuer. \end{itemize} The rest of the paper is organized as follows.
-Section~\ref{sec-preliminary} presents some preliminaries.
-Section~\ref{sec-ps} formulates the pursuit control problem, including the system dynamics, safety constraints, and problem objectives.
-Section~\ref{sec-method} presents the proposed CSRL algorithm, detailing the input-constrained CBF, the safety filter, and the switch strategy.
-The theoretical guarantees of the algorithm are also provided in this section.
-Section~\ref{sec-experiment} validates the proposed method through simulations, demonstrating its effectiveness in ensuring safety and performance under various scenarios.
-Finally, Section~\ref{sec-conclusion} concludes the paper and discusses potential directions for future work.
+To address this critical gap between ensuring human-aware safety and maintaining mathematical feasibility, this paper proposed a Trustworthy Reinforcement learning Using Safe Techniques for UAV Pursuit (TRUST-UP) algorithm that provides formal safety guarantees with transparent decision logic for autonomous aerial vehicles.
+The TRUST-UP includes a trained RL model for aerial pursuit, a safety filter constructed from three adaptive CBF constraints with provable feasibility, and a switch strategy that provides interpretable safety decisions between RL outputs and filtered flight commands.
+To design our algorithm, we first augment the UAV dynamics by introducing virtual control inputs, which transform the thrust-constrained problem into an output-constrained problem, enhancing the feasibility of the associated QP. {This transformation resolves the potential infeasibility induced by traditional static input constraints~\cite{deng2025safety,he2025state,zhang2025control}, ensuring the satisfaction of human-aware safety constraints during highly dynamic interactions.} Based on the UAV's position and velocity, we then construct the safety filter using three adaptive CBFs, ensuring that unsafe RL outputs are converted into safe flight commands even under wind disturbances.
+Finally, we incorporate a switch strategy to alternate between RL actions and the safety filter, and we prove that the proposed switch strategy ensures the safety filter satisfies the Karush-Kuhn-Tucker conditions for each safety constraint, guaranteeing the airworthiness compliance of TRUST-UP.
+The main contributions of this paper are summarized as follows: \begin{itemize} \item We address thrust constraints by augmenting the UAV system with virtual control inputs and designing a thrust-constrained CBF based on the augmented framework.
+This approach, unlike conventional constant constraints~\cite{deng2025safety,sun2024moving}, enforces operational flight envelope limits while adaptively relaxing upper bounds during emergency maneuvers, maintaining mission performance while ensuring verifiable flight safety. \item We design two position-based CBFs to ensure separation standards and sensor coverage in urban airspace.
+Together with the thrust-constrained CBF, these form a safety filter solved as a QP with guaranteed feasibility.
+The adaptive technique enables UAVs to maintain safe operations even under atmospheric disturbances. \item We proposed the TRUST-UP algorithm with a transparent switch strategy that determines RL output safety and switches accordingly.
+Unsafe RL outputs are converted into safe flight commands by solving a QP.
+We formally prove that TRUST-UP satisfies the KKT conditions for all safety constraints, ensuring compliance with aviation trustworthiness requirements for certified deployment. \end{itemize}